 Residents of Canada

-As a resident of Canada, you are liable for tax on your world wide income, i.e. income from all sources in all countries.
+Canadian residents are liable for tax on their world wide income, i.e. income from all sources in all countries.
+Being a non-resident will limit your Canadian tax exposure as opposed to being a resident of Canada.

 So how do you know if you are a resident or a non-resident of Canada for tax purposes?
 There are four major factors that you need to look to when determining your residency status:

-- Where are your spouse and children?
+2. Where are your spouse and children residing?
 If they are living with you in Canada, then you are more likely to be a resident of Canada than a non-resident.

 It is important to look at the four factors as a whole when determining your residency status for Canadian tax purposes.

-If you are an American working in Canada, you have to file a Canadian income tax return by April 30th.
-Employment income earned in Canada from January 1st, 2011 to December 31st, 2011 must be reported on your Canadian income tax return.
+If you are an US citizen working in Canada, you still have to file a Canadian income tax return by April 30th.
+Employment income earned in Canada from January 1st, 2016 to December 31st, 2016 must be reported on your Canadian income tax return.
 Any income taxes owing must also be paid by April 30th.

 You are working for a Canadian employer and you receive a T4 slip from your Canadian employer.
 A T4 slip is very similar to a W2 slip.
 The T4 slip reports the amount of income you earned in Canada and the amount of taxes that have been deducted your pay cheques.
 The amounts on the T4 are reported on your Canadian personal income tax return, and you pay tax accordingly.